instana/android-agent/README.md

 ### Before beginning

-Make sure that the Google, Maven Central and JCenter's Maven repositories are included in you project-level `buil.gradle` file:
+Make sure that the Google, Maven Central and JCenter's Maven repositories are included in your project-level `build.gradle` file:

 ```groovy
 buildscript {